Summer Student Fellowship

 WHOI actively recruits underrepresented minorities in ocean science as defined by the National Science Foundation (African-, Hispanic- and Native-Americans, and Pacific Islanders) in all of our education programs, as well as programs of the Woods Hole Diversity Initiative, such as the Woods Hole Partnership Education Program.
 More information can be obtained by contacting email@example.com.

-Applications are accepted each year starting in early November through February 15.
+Applications are accepted each year starting in mid-November through February 15.